veda-consulting-company/uk.co.vedaconsulting.mailchimp/README.md

 to need the Mailchimp to CiviCRM sync operation, whereas the CiviCRM to Mailchimp sync should become part of your pre-campaign sending preparation.

 In any case CiviCRM to Mailchimp sync process can be automated and run on regular basis using the “Mailchimp Sync” scheduled job shipped by extension.
-The job can be enabled and configured from the Scheduled Job screen: Administer > System Settings > Scheduled Jobs.
+The job can be enabled and configured from the Scheduled Job screen: Administer > System Settings > Scheduled Jobs. **Note:** Users should be aware of possible implications.
+For e.g running a Civi to Mailchimp sync, from an empty civicrm group to a mailchimp list with some data, could unsubscribe / wipe-out all the contacts from mailchimp list.

-Note: Users should be aware of possible implications.
+Version 1.5 and above also ships a scheduled job for "Mailchimp Pull".

 **Note: Before you do any sync make sure to backup your mailchimp and civicrm contacts.**